 - Finfolk Productions

 If you're not following Lego on Instagram, you're missing out on some entertaining content that isn't just product plugs for kids.

 The famous plastic building block brand populates its Instagram feed with fun takes on pop culture references everyone is bound to appreciate -- something many businesses can learn from on their own Instagram accounts.

 While most of Lego's posts do serve to announce the release of new Lego characters, the main value in its Instagram account is to emulate familiar social tropes in a classic Lego way.
-Some of them are pretty impressive, like the life-sized princess carriage below, celebrating the recent Royal Wedding of Prince Harry and Meghan Markle.
+Some of them are pretty impressive, like the life-sized flying car from Harry Potter and the Chamber of Secrets.

 Califia Farms natural beverage products have some of the most attractive packaging we've come across.
 In fact, it's so iconic that it won top honors in the global packaging design category from Beverage World Magazine.

 Instagram is a perfect platform to showcase that cool, curvy bottle, and the folks at Califia don't shy away from doing just that -- most of the brand's posts feature the beverage's containers in some way, whether they're the main subject of the photo, or more of an accessory in the context of the active, healthy lifestyle Califia's buyer personas love.

 Something Califia does really well on Instagram is create fun, playful videos and GIFs.
 Check out this one, which they used to teach viewers how to create a fresh tomato basil soup:

 With spring just around the corner, try this fresh tomato basil soup 🍅 Bursting with flavor, this easy recipe by @lindseyeatsla calls to roast tomatoes with onion + garlic, add creamy almond + coocnut milk and top with fresh basil 🌿🥄 (recipe in bio)